JesusC0der/Raspi-Drive/README.md

 5. In Terminal run the command ```sshfs pi@Your-IP-Address:/mnt/drive /Drive Folder``` (Replace Your IP Address with your IP Address and /Drive Folder with the path to the folder you created in step 4 :)
 6. Put in your password for the pi (The default is ```raspberry```)
 7. You should see a drive on the desktop named OSXFUSE Volume 0 (sshfs) if you see that drive it means it worked!
-8. You can accsess the Web Interface by going to https://your-ip-address:10000/ replacing your-ip-address with the Raspberry Pi's IP Address.
+8. You can accsess the Web Interface by going to https://your-ip-address:10000 replacing your-ip-address with the Raspberry Pi's IP Address (example:https://192.168.5.73:10000)
 9. All Done!

 **Note:** You will probably see a warning message in your browser that says something like (Your connection is not private) ignore this message.

 ![](https://i.ibb.co/S78KRm5/Screen-Shot-2019-11-10-at-8-47-54-PM.png)